Libensemble/libensemble/README.rst

 Introduction to libEnsemble
 ===========================

-libEnsemble is a Python library to coordinate the concurrent evaluation of dynamic ensembles of calculations.
-The library is developed to use massively parallel resources to accelerate the solution of design, decision, and inference problems and to expand the class of problems that can benefit from increased concurrency levels.
+libEnsemble is a Python toolkit for coordinating asynchronous and dynamic ensembles of calculations.

+libEnsemble can run on and across HPC machines and facilities, and help users take advantage of massively parallel resources to solve design, decision, and inference problems and expand the class of problems that can benefit from increased parallelism.

+libEnsemble's users select or supply **simulator** and **generator** Python functions, requiring only a basic familiarity with NumPy_.
+Simulator functions perform and monitor simulations based on input parameters from generator functions.
+Generator functions can train models and produce parameters on-the-fly based on previous simulation results.

 libEnsemble aims for the following:

-• Extreme scaling
+• Extreme scaling, from laptops to supercomputers.
-• Resilience/fault tolerance
+• Resilience/fault tolerance. libEnsemble can restart incomplete ensembles.
-• Monitoring/killing of tasks (and recovering resources)
+• Monitoring applications, including recovering and dynamically resassigning resources.
-• Portability and flexibility
+• Portability and flexibility.
+Run identical libEnsemble scripts across facilities.
-• Exploitation of persistent data/control flow
+• Exploitation of persistent data/control flow. libEnsemble can pass data between running functions.

-The user selects or supplies a *generator function* that produces input parameters for a *simulator function* that performs and monitors simulations.
-For example, the generator function may contain an optimization routine to generate new simulation parameters on-the-fly based on the results of previous simulations.
-Examples and templates of such functions are included in the library.

-libEnsemble employs a manager/worker scheme that can run on various communication media (including MPI, multiprocessing, and TCP); interfacing with user-provided executables is also supported.
-Each worker can control and monitor any level of work, from small subnode tasks to huge many-node simulations.
-An executor interface is provided to ensure that scripts are portable, resilient, and flexible; it also enables automatic detection of the nodes and cores available to the user, and can dynamically assign resources to workers.
+libEnsemble employs a manager/worker scheme that runs on MPI, multiprocessing, or TCP.
+Workers control and monitor any level of work using the aforementioned functions, from small subnode tasks to huge many-node simulations.

+libEnsemble includes an Executor interface so application-launching functions are portable, resilient, and flexible; it also enables automatic detection of the nodes and cores available to the user, and can dynamically assign resources to workers.

 .. before_dependencies_rst_tag